 Applying creative play in the workplace

 Using story cubes and improv games – short, fun activities contrary to what logic tells you – is a great way to prime players for more creative play.
 A more subtle form of applying creative play is the use of exaggeration and positive focus.
-Always say yes and to add to another’s suggestion rather than pointing out the possible risks or failures.
+Always say yes and add to another’s suggestion rather than pointing out the possible risks or failures.

 A focused design sprint is another playful and structured way to innovate.
 Adding playful design will further enhance the experience already more playful than traditional work methods.